Overview

 ./ditto/french

-with rich text enabled. - The third output overrides all of the filters.
-It will query for the french, spanish and base variants from all beta projects and create the
+driver files. - The third output overrides all of the filters.
+It will query for the french, spanish and base variants from all projects and all components inside the folder with Developer ID “special-folder”, including all components in any nested folders.
+It will also create the

 i18next